sjkelleyjr/Deadlock/chapters/chapter_12.md

 As the engineers left the room, Alex said, "Did we just survive a security audit by proving that security is impossible?"

 Mack shrugged.
-"We survived by making the process so circular that nobody could figure out where to start."
+"They made the process so circular that nobody could figure out where to start."

 Jordan checked his phone.
 "We have a follow-up meeting scheduled for next week.
 The agenda is 'Review of the Review Process.'"